Fadysamy9/Fadysamy9/README.md

 - 👋 Hi, I’m Fady Samy
-- My old account closed due to unusual behavior done by a malware I faced Thanks for understanding.
 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> **About me**
 #### Data Scientist whos Seeking for learning, achieving.
 Most of my work is about solving the problems using the best solution regardless of
 #### tools or science that help to achieve the goals.
 With acceptable knowledge with Desktop and Web Development.
 Dealing with data e.g